-Women in Film & Video of Washington, DC (WIFV) was founded in 1979 to advance women in the media industry, help media makers flourish in the DC region, and ensure that media reflects fresh perspectives and creative artistry.
+Women in Film & Video of Washington, DC (WIFV) provides educational and networking opportunities for screen-based media makers, celebrates women's creative and technical achievements in media, and advocates for parity both in front of and behind the camera to ensure that all voices can be heard.
+WIFV was founded in 1979 to advance women in the media industry, help media makers flourish in the DC region, and ensure that media reflects fresh perspectives and creative artistry.
 As reports continue to document the underrepresentation of women in the media workforce, WIFV is finding new ways to turn disappointing statistics around and ensure diverse voices have an opportunity to be heard.
-The release of WIFV's Best Practices in Media Internships statement is the first in a series of 35th Anniversary Thought Leadership activities the organization is undertaking.
-WIFV's General Counsel, Laura Possessky, Esq., of Gura & Possessky, provided legal advice.
+WIFV's General Counsel, Laura Possessky, Esq., provided legal advice for this document.